 The seller-fulfilled option allows the seller to handle all aspects of the order fulfillment process, including shipping and customer service.
 This option is ideal for sellers who have an established logistics and customer service infrastructure in place and can handle these tasks effectively.

-On the other hand, the Walmart-fulfilled option is similar to Amazon’s Fulfillment by Amazon (FBA) program, where Walmart handles the order fulfillment process for the seller.
+On the other hand, Walmart fulfillment services is similar to Amazon’s Fulfillment by Amazon (FBA) program, where Walmart handles the order fulfillment process for the seller.

 Walmart stores the seller’s products in its warehouses, handles all shipping and handling, and manages customer service inquiries.
 This option is perfect for sellers who want to save time and resources on order fulfillment and focus on other aspects of their business, such as marketing and sales.